This lab introduces you to CUDA computing with a few small

 In part 2, you calculated a formula for accessing the array items based on thread and block indices.
 Probably, a change in X resulted in one step in the array.
 That will make data aligned and you get good coalescing.
 Swap the X and Y calculations so a change in Y results in one step in the array.
 Measure the computation time.

 Note: The results have varied a lot in this exercise.
-On my 9400, I got a very significant difference, while this difference may not be as big in the lab.
+On my 9400, I got a very significant difference, while this difference is not quite as big in the lab.
+This is expected since the lab GPUs are newer.
 However, lack of difference can be caused by erroneous computation, so make sure that the output is correct.

 QUESTION: How much performance did you lose by making data accesses non-coalesced?

-Here you will need one more CUDA event call: cudaEventDestroy(), to clean up after a CUDA event and avoid memory leaks.
+Here you may need one more CUDA event call: cudaEventDestroy(), to clean up after a CUDA event and avoid memory leaks.